forieux/gt-icr/_pages/about.md

 CEA, and IAS, contributing expertise in statistical signal processing, algorithm optimization, data calibration, and high-performance computing.
-The group aims to foster collaboration through regular seminars and a funded Master’s internship to explore advanced computational imaging and statistical methods
+The group aims to foster collaboration through regular seminars and a funded Master’s internship to explore advanced computational imaging and statistical methods.

 The Working Group is supported by the  [Graduate School ISN](https://www.universite-paris-saclay.fr/graduate-schools/graduate-school-informatique-et-sciences-du-numerique) of [Paris-Saclay University](https://www.universite-paris-saclay.fr/graduate-schools/graduate-school-informatique-et-sciences-du-numerique).